NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Arise, Ye Worthy!.md

 You are descended from the valkyries who protect worthy souls, and can hold back death's grasp.
-You can cast [[Spells/Breath of Life|Breath of Life]] as a divine innate spell once per day.
+You can cast [[Breath of Life|Breath of Life]] as a divine innate spell once per day.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*